New Zealand

 John Yeo, originally from Cheriton Fitzpaine, emigrated to New Zealand in 1872, and died there in 1919.

-John Yoe is recorded as a farmer and freeholder at New River in 1881.
+John Yoe is recorded as a farmer and freeholder at New River in an 1881 electoral roll.

 John Charles Yeo – see John Charles Yeo and Eliza Ann Hickox.

 Wilfred Yea made the journey from Plymouth to Wellington in 1909 on the SS Corinthic at the age of 26.
-He is recorded as a painter living at 16 Day Street, Auckland in 1911 and at 386 Queen Street, Auckland East in 1925.
+He is recorded as a painter living at 16 Day Street, Auckland in 1911 and subsequently joined the army.
+He is recorded at 386 Queen Street, Auckland East in 1925.
 Wilfred married a widow, Harriet Esther Fox née Middlemiss, at Morrinsville in 1951.
 He died at Otara in 1969 and is buried at nearby Mangere.

 If you have any information about these or other families in New Zealand, please use the Contact Us page to tell us about them.